- There are 8 web-based lessons plus materials supplied in multiples of 6, 12 or 24 sets per box.

 SEE ADDITIONAL IMAGE ABOVE FOR LIST OF MATERIALS

-include the making of six electrostatic devices:
+include the making or use of six electrostatic devices:

 - a Leyden jar

 - an electrophorus